DanaNussair/SimpleEventManagement/README.md

 # Introduction
-This simple projects implements a class which allows user to subscribe/unsubscribe to certain events handlers and allows them the ability to broadcast whichever events they are subscribed to.
+This project implements a class that manages event subscriptions and broadcasts for handlers.
+Users can subscribe or unsubscribe to specific event handlers and broadcast events to those subscriptions.

 # Usage
 Clone this repository and run the following command: